shopware/shopware/src/Docs/60-plugin-system/50-payment-methods.md

 To create a new payment method you can simply use the repository for the payment method entity.
 Add your new payment method on the installation of your plugin.
-If your plugin gets deactivated oder uninstalled, you should also deactivate your payment method, as it would not work without your plugin.
+If your plugin gets deactivated or uninstalled, you should also deactivate your payment method, as it would not work without your plugin.

 ## Installation
 ```php